adoriasoft/polkadot-cosmos-docs/description.md

 - `max_gas` - an equvalent of Substrate [MaximumBlockWeight](https://substrate.dev/rustdocs/v2.0.0/frame_system/trait.Trait.html#associatedtype.MaximumBlockWeight)
 - `time_iota_ms` - an equvalent of Substrate [Slot duration](https://substrate.dev/rustdocs/v2.0.0/sc_consensus_slots/struct.SlotInfo.html#structfield.duration)

-All these parameters are parts of Substrate runtime (?) and can't be easily updated from the off-chain worker that can't write directly to Substrate storage.
+All these parameters are parts of Substrate runtime and can't be easily updated from the off-chain worker that can't write directly to Substrate storage.
+These parameters are critical for system stability and Substrate doesn't provide mechanisms to update them easily.
 There is a possible solution - add a new extrinsic type that allows such updates.
-This extrinsic will require a more complex verification....
+This extrinsic will require a more complex verification and connection with Substrate governance mechanisms.
+This feature is not extremely important on the current astage and will be implemented later.

 **EvidenceParams**
 - `max_age_num_blocks`, `max_age_duration`,